-- Are capital projects, which usually involve infrastructure improvements (as opposed to operating projects, which usually fund salaries and services). - Most capital projects have some sort of associated operating cost.
-Projects that would require the City to hire additional staff are not eligible. - Are one-time expenditures (not multi-year projects) that cost \$1,000,000 or less. - Benefit the public. - Are implemented by the City of Cambridge on City property (streets, sidewalks, parks, libraries, schools, youth centers, senior centers, municipal buildings, etc.) - Projects on Cambridge Housing Authority (CHA), MA Department of Conservation and Recreation (DCR), and MBTA property are not eligible. - PB funding cannot be used to make a grant to a nonprofit organization.
+- Benefit the public. - Are one-time expenditures (not multi-year projects) that cost \$1,000,000 or less. - Are capital projects, which usually involve infrastructure improvements (as opposed to operating projects, which usually fund salaries and services). - Most capital projects have some sort of associated operating cost.
+Projects that would require the City to hire additional staff are not eligible.
+Are implemented by the City of Cambridge on City property (streets, sidewalks, parks, libraries, schools, youth centers, senior centers, municipal buildings, etc.) - Projects on Cambridge Housing Authority (CHA), MA Department of Conservation and Recreation (DCR), and MBTA property are not eligible. - > PB funding cannot be used to make a grant to a nonprofit organization. - Can be implemented after July 1, 2022